philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 TLDR.
 Types are basically sets.
 Why not python sets?

 I enjoy mixing the sacred and the profane.
 Making a python model clarifies complex topics for me and gives me something to do.
-The core intuition behind the topics often comes from finitary computable examples.
+The core intuition often comes from finitary computable examples.

 As in any sound-ish model, anything you can prove in dependent type theory (DTT) ought to be true here, but some things that are true here are not provable in DTT.

-I can see a theme here.
+I can see a theme with what I have done here and in the past.
 Other examples of me attempting a related kind of thing.

 - <https://www.philipzucker.com/finiteset/> modelling some basic definitions using nested frozensets.
 This post is particularly modelled after that one
 - <https://www.philipzucker.com/computational-category-theory-in-python-i-dictionaries-for-finset/> making a class to model categorical formulation of finite sets